 Another complication is that the leakiness of capital controls has increased over time, thereby constraining the independence of monetary policy, which has become increasingly beholden to the exchange rate objective.
-Indeed, the massive accumulation of foreign exchange reserves since the beginning of this decade is an indication of the amount of capital that has managed to find its way into China despite the efforts of the authorities to control inflows (capital inflows through continues on page 9 intervention.
-Clearly, steps to curb domestic demand or expand supply can help slow the rise of the rupee, as can steps to encourage domestic savings to be invested abroad.
-These should be implemented.
-But perhaps the best antidote to pressures for the exchange rate to rise is to increase the flexibility of the economy to adapt to it and for firms to hedge the risk (see next section).
-This is cold comfort for those who believe the government can always do something, and is anathema to those who believe India can still adhere to the old ways it followed when the economy was closed and India unattractive, but it may be the right answer today.
+Indeed, the massive accumulation of foreign exchange reserves since the beginning of this decade is an indication of the amount of capital that has managed to find its way into China despite the efforts of the authorities to control inflows (capital inflows through official and unofficial channels account for about two-fifths of the reserve accumulation since 2000).